(70% copper, 5.5%

 2014 Ian Rank-Broadley

-In 2014 two new £1 coins – one for Northern Ireland and one for Scotland – complete the series of four that began in 2013 with coins for England and Wales.
-The coins all feature designs by Timothy Noad, who is a professional calligrapher and a Fellow of the Society of Scribes and Illuminators.
-They continue the tradition of honouring the home nations of Britain on the £1 coin by incorporating familiar floral emblems.
-But, for the first time ever, they are paired together with other less well-known floral symbols in one reverse design.
-This design features the shamrock and flax for Northern Ireland.
+In 2014 two new £1 coins – one for Northern Ireland and one for Scotland – completed the series of four that began in 2013 with coins for England and Wales.
+The coins all featured designs by Timothy Noad, who is a professional calligrapher and a Fellow of the Society of Scribes and Illuminators.
+The coins continued the tradition of honouring the home nations of Britain on the £1 coin by incorporating familiar floral emblems.
+But, for the first time ever, they were paired together with other less well-known floral symbols in one reverse design.
+This design featured the shamrock and flax for Northern Ireland.

 By 1980 it had become apparent that, with the general decline in purchasing power, the £1 unit of currency was more appropriate as a coin than a banknote.
 After consultations with many groups, including retailers and special interest groups, the Government announced on 31 July 1981 that a new £1 coin was to be issued on 21 April 1983.
 Since its launch the £1 has always represented the United Kingdom and its constituent parts; England, Wales, Scotland and Northern Ireland.